Updated April 21, 2023

 Use a firm No to define boundaries

-All right, so we’ve taken great pains in tips (1) through (7) to ensure that your response is anything but that of a jerk’s.
-BUT – there will be situations where you have to literally put your foot down as you grant a polite but aggressively firm ‘NO’.
-This is essential when you want define strong boundaries.
+All right, we took great pains in tips (1) through (7) to ensure that your response is anything but that of a jerk.
+But there will be situations where you have to put your foot down as you grant a polite but aggressively firm ‘NO’.
+This is essential when you want to define strong boundaries.

-- A client or co-worker invites you to socialize outside work, and this is against company policy.
+- A client or co-worker invites you to socialize outside work, which is against company policy.

-- A team mate constantly expects you pick up his portion of work when he slacks.
+- A teammate constantly expects you to pick up his portion of work when he slacks.

-- You receive any sort of social/ personal/ cultural/ financial/ professional requests that are clearly unwelcome and outside your comfort zone.
+- You receive any sort of social/personal/cultural/financial/professional requests that are unwelcome and outside your comfort zone.

-- You are dealing with a person with a reputation for being insensitive or obnoxious.
+- You are dealing with someone with a reputation for being insensitive or obnoxious.

-There is no softening this response.
-You want the person to get the message, even if it seems harsh at that time.
-Understand here that you are not a jerk, and you’re entitled to refuse without guilt or apology.
-Depending on the situation, you may feel inclined to additionally share the reason for your refusal.
+There is no softening in this response.
+You want the person to get the message, even if it seems harsh.
+Understand here that you are not a jerk, and have the right to refuse without guilt or apology.
+Depending on the situation, you may feel inclined to share the reason for your refusal additionally.